aeternity/protocol/channels/ON-CHAIN.md

 The amounts must correspond to the ones on-chain, provided by the last `channel_close_solo`, `channel_slash` or a `channel_force_progress_tx`.
 The sum of those final amounts form the total closing amount of the channel.
-If this total closing amount is lower than the total amount coins already dedicated to the channel, the excess of coins is [locked](../consensus/locking.md).
+If this total closing amount is lower than the total amount of coins already dedicated to the channel, the excess of coins is [locked](../consensus/locking.md).

 ## Forcing progress